Prepare Content

 Issue How to verify

-File corruption Check that iTunes Timed Text (iTT) XML files open and aren’t corrupt.
+File corruption Check that iTT files open and aren’t corrupt.

 Multi-language synchronization Subtitle synchronization verification is required for the entire video.
 To validate, use the video source file.